MaDHouSe79/mh-parking/README.md

 - ✅ You can give a fine, and then if you want, you can still impound this vehicle.
 - ✅ If a player want, they can enable the hud to see the name and plate of this persons parked vehicle, by using /parknames.
 - ✅ The Polices and Mechanics client side trigger event, for the police or mechanic to impount a vehicle correctly.
-- ✅ You MUST add this to your police and mechanic impound function or trigger event.
+- ✅ You MUST add this to your police and or mechanic impound trigger event.
 - 💥 DON'T FORGET THIS PART BELOW, OR PLAYERS CAN GET THERE VEHICLE AT THE GARAGE BACK FOR FREE WHEN THE REJOIN THE SERVER.
 ````
 TriggerEvent('qb-parking:client:impoundVehicle', vehicle)